hapax/hapax.github.io/assets/teaching.md

 #### 1.1.
 A preamble <a id="sec-1-1" name="sec-1-1"></a>

-To make the problem more vivid, I'm going to ask you to imagine a reality where, instead of maths, you were forced to take *hiking classes* in high school.
+To make the problem more vivid, imagine a reality where, instead of maths, you were forced to take *hiking classes* in high school.
 Every day, you and your classmates would trudge through a barren, featureless scrubland, with no views, no peaks, and no apparent goal